manugowda19/WebSafe-Security-Scanner/README.md

 ### Web Vulnerability Scanner
 1. Navigate to the Web Scanner page
-2. Enter a URL to scan or upload a CSV file with multiple URLs
+2. Enter a URL to scan or upload a CSV file with multiple URLs(for more test csv files [click here](https://drive.google.com/drive/folders/1ypQ5_xgWa9YRA7nQUgnY32wMeuzBLVwj?usp=sharing)
 3. Click "Start Scan" to begin vulnerability analysis
 4. View results with risk levels and detailed findings
 5. Download PDF reports for comprehensive documentation